anomaly/prestans-docs/source/validation.rst

 Validating Requests & Responses
 ===============================

-A robust and secure API is responsible for validating all incoming and outgoing data to ensure that it matches the business rules.
-Validation is at the heart of prestans design, it's a cornerstone feature.
+A robust and secure API is responsible for validating all incoming and outgoing data to ensure that it matches business rules.
+Validation is at the heart of prestans design and a cornerstone feature.

 APIs have three major areas where data validation is paramount: